Worst-Case Services and State-Based Scheduling: Dual-Curve Services

+We call a dual-curve service, $\bs\psi^{(\bs{u}, \bs{v})}$, {\it \textbf{piecewise-linear}} if both $\bs{u}$ and $\bs{v}$ are piecewise-linear.
+In this case, both $\bs{u}$ and $\bs{v}$ can be represented by a finite number of linear segments or turning points, and thus all computation can be carried out on a finite basis.
+For instance, to check schedulability using (\ref{E:uvschedulability}) or (\ref{E:uvschedulability+}), or to calculate $\beta$ using (\ref{E:betaDVS}), we need only account for those turning points that are relevant.
+An insightful discussion of piecewise-linear functions, their representation, their classification, and their efficient manipulation can be found in \cite{Bouillard:2018} (ch.
+4).

-It is nonetheless impossible to implement a state-based scheduler for a dual-curve system in its most general form despite its efficiency, because well, countably infinite is still infinite.
-We need to further reduce the system's dimensionality.
-One approach is to restrict dual-curve services to be piece-linear.
-According to (\ref{E:rsUpdate+}), if both $\bs{u}$ and $\bs{v}$ are piece-linear, so is $\bs{\dot{u}}$.
-As time goes by, however, $\bs{u}$ could still grow unwieldy.
-So how to contain this growth?
-In \cite{Sariowan:1999, Stoica:2000}, problems of a similar nature were encountered and additional restrictions were imposed on service curves to cap the number of their linear pieces.
-We can certainly borrow the technique, but we will not delve into the details here.
-Instead, let us outline a couple of techniques unique to our framework.\footnote{These techniques, we believe, can make piece-linear dual-curve systems manageable in most practical cases.
-Of course, the final arbiter of this matter can only be simulation and implementation, which are out of the scope of this paper.}
+The piecewise-linear property is update invariant because, according to (\ref{E:rsUpdate+}), if both $\bs{u}$ and $\bs{v}$ are piecewise-linear, so is $\bs{\dot{u}}$.
+As time goes by, however, $\bs{u}$ may grow unwieldy, that is, the number of linear segments needed to represent $\bs{u}$ may grow without bound.
+How can this growth be contained?
+In \cite{Sariowan:1999, Stoica:2000}, problems of a similar nature were encountered.
+To overcome them, additional restrictions were imposed on piecewise-linear service curves to cap the number of segments.
+The same techniques can be applied to piecewise-linear dual-curve services, but we will not pursue them here.
+Instead, we outline two new techniques that are unique to our framework and hold great promise.\footnote{These techniques, we believe, make piecewise-linear dual-curve systems manageable in most practical cases.
+Of course, the final arbiter of this can only be implementation, which is beyond the scope of this paper.}